Looking for help? Explore our customer app, log in or create a new account

 Ofgem, the UK energy regulator’s rules mean energy providers must offer payment plans that you can afford and if you are in difficulty, you can ask for ‘emergency credit’ if you use a prepay meter and can’t top up.

-If you want to know more about managing your energy bills but are struggling to get through to your supplier, Citizens Advice offers in-depth consumer support and advice.
+If you want to know more about managing your energy bills and are struggling to get through to your supplier, Citizens Advice offer in-depth consumer support and advice.

 England: Your energy supply - Citizens Advice